Anjali9561Gupta/IMDB-Clone-App-using-OMDB-API-Vanilla-JS-Project/README.md

 MoviePage:- Displays details of a specific(selected by the user) movie with a button to play the trailer of the movie there itself.

-FavouritePage :- User can add movies to their favourite list.
-Those movies will be displayed here.

 #Features